Nominate an organization to receive a Kindness in Community Fund grant!

-Born This Way Foundation has worked for 12+ years to empower and inspire young people to build a kinder, braver world that supports their mental wellness.
+Born This Way Foundation’s mission is to empower and inspire young people to build a kinder, braver world that supports their mental health.
 Keep scrolling to learn more about the impact of our work.

 Find past 990 documents here for 2022, 2021, and 2020.